allenissuperme/Career-Track-Analysis-with-SQL-and-Tableau/README.md

 ### Export to CSV

-The result of the above query is exported as `career_track_completions.csv`.
+The result of the above query is exported as `Career Track Analysis with SQL and Tableau Project results.csv`.

 ## Tableau Visualizations